Typically, most employers who provide death in service benefits for employees do so through a scheme that is registered with HMRC.

 The current position

 Currently, premiums paid by employers towards retirement or death benefits are only exempt from being a taxable benefit in kind if the ultimate beneficiary is a member of the employee’s “family or household”.
-This has a narrow legal definition and includes the employee’s:

 If the beneficiary does not fall within this definition, the premiums paid by the employer are treated as a taxable benefit in kind.